 I like the occasional beer, and I like brands that position themselves as something a bit different, so it was disappointing to read of the contortions that self-styled punk brewers Brewdog went through when their solicitors asked Birmingham pub The Wolf to change its original name - The Lone Wolf - as it conflicted with … Continue reading Dog days: when brands bite

 In a week that has been dominated by the attack on Westminster Bridge and the Houses of Parliament on Wednesday I, like the vast majority of Londoners, have just carried on with what I need to do.
 This week has involved monkeying around with surveys, talking about agility and generally getting distracted.
-When I survey … Continue reading My week in CX #7”
+When I survey … Continue reading My week in CX #7

 In which this runner's customer journey comes to a standstill, a national institution gets quite matey and an orchestra prompts new thoughts about customer experience.
-Runners need a rest from feedback After grumping last week about Runnersneed's tardiness in responding to my feedback I received an email from the branch manager in which he clarified … Continue reading My week in CX #6”
+Runners need a rest from feedback After grumping last week about Runnersneed's tardiness in responding to my feedback I received an email from the branch manager in which he clarified … Continue reading My week in CX #6

 I attended a lively breakfast discussion with some fellow OCXD-sufferers at Comotion last week.
 The starting point was what form the Chief Customer Officer function should take, but the resulting discussion took us in a slightly different direction.
 My take on it can be found here.